appmetrica/appmetrica-adrevenue-adapter-unity-plugin/README.md

-# AppMetrica AdRevenue Autocollection Adapter
+# AppMetrica AdRevenue Adapter for Unity

 The [AppMetrica SDK](https://appmetrica.io) module for AdRevenue autocollection.